NEED MORE INFO?

 You won't go hungry on a Cool Dingo Tour with great buffets served on the Dingo Bar deck and hearty picnic lunches to enjoy on tour.
 No tinned camping fare, powdered milk or warm drinks, and the best thing... no cooking or washing up!

-Breakfast - kick-start for the day's action with a full cooked and continental buffet at the Dingo Bar.
-Includes bacon, sausages, scrambled eggs, baked beans, toast & spreads, cereals, fruit, tea/coffee and juice.
+Breakfast - Kick-start the day's action with a full buffet breakfast at the Dingo Bar.
+Includes bacon, sausages, scrambled eggs, baked beans, toast & spreads, cereals, fruit and tea/coffee.
+YUM!

-Lunch - On Day 1 we conjure up an ‘al fresco' buffet with fresh bread rolls, chicken, cold meats and a variety of salads.
-Day 2 - tuck in to a lunch pack of roast chicken, salad and mini baguette.
-Picnic lunches also include muffins, cookies and cold drinks.
-On Day 3 we head to Eurong Beach Resort for a relaxed buffet lunch in the restaurant including cold meats, chicken and hot selection, bread rolls and a variety of salads with tea, coffee and juice.
+Lunch - On Day 2 we conjure up an ‘al fresco' buffet with fresh bread rolls, chicken, cold meats and a variety of salads.
+Day 3 - tuck in to a lunch pack of roast chicken and salad you can turn into a wrap.
+Picnic lunches also include orange juice.
+Morning or afternoon tea include our renowned 'Dingo paw' choc chip cookies (they're really that good!), tea and coffee.

-Dinner - buffet dinners at the Dingo Bar alternate between Pizza/Pasta, Mexican and Asian themes, both with vegetarian options and salad bar - plenty to eat after a big day!
-After dinner, party on at the bar and nightclub with great music, games and drink specials.
+Dinner - Buffet dinners at the Dingo Bar alternate between Pizza/Pasta, wings, Mexican and Asian themes, both with vegetarian options and salad bar - plenty to eat after a big day!
+After dinner, continue to hang out with likeminded travellers.

 Dietary requirements?
 Our kitchen can cater for vegetarians and other special dietary needs (gluten free etc) as long as we're given sufficient notice... please advise when booking.